Where Should You Position An Air Purifier? 12 Top Tips

 Because air purifiers work on the same airwaves as many other home devices and appliances, it is best if you do not run all of your devices at the same time.

-The effectiveness of your air purifier depends on the placement.
+The effectiveness of your air purifier depends on its placement.
 Here are the most frequently asked questions about the best place to put your unit:

 What is the best place to put an air purifier?